Hudson de Souza

-Hudson Santos de Souza (born February 25, 1977) is a Brazilian middle-distance runner who competes mostly over 1500 metres.
-He has broken a number of South American records in middle-distance events.
+Hudson Santos de Souza (born February 25, 1977) is a retired Brazilian middle-distance runner who mostly competed over 1500 metres.
+He broke a number of South American records in middle-distance events.

-He has won twice at the South American Cross Country Championships, with gold medals in the short race in 2002 and 2006.
+He won twice at the South American Cross Country Championships, with gold medals in the short race in 2002 and 2006.
 He also won the junior bronze medal in 1996.